“To rediscover midwifery is the same as giving back childbirth to women.” Michel Oden

 During a home birth I monitor the natural process as it unfolds and offer guidance as necessary.
 Your birth care will be unique and respectful of your wishes with the need for privacy balanced with the changing needs of physical and emotional support.
 After birth I will remain for several hours to assess the mother and her baby, to make a meal, start laundry, and clean up as well.
 A thorough newborn exam is performed with your baby next to you.

-Care during the postpartum period is essential to a woman’s complete recovery as well as her long-term health.
+Care during the postpartum period is essential to a complete recovery as well as long-term health.
 Postpartum home visits occur on day one, day three, and day five, two weeks, and around six weeks postpartum.
 The care of the new mother will address the physical and emotional aspects of the postpartum and newborn period.

 As your midwife I am dedicated to you.
 I have a low client load which allows for more personalized and comprehensive care than other types of providers.
 I prioritize your care and do not take spontaneous vacations or commit to other obligations during your “on-call” time.
 I know that quality of care greatly suffers when fragmented amongst providers, so the midwives you meet during your prenatal care are the midwives that will attend you during birth and postpartum period.
 There will not be shift changes or assistants you’ve never met at your birth.
 Full continuity of care is part of what makes homebirth comfortable for you and your family and safe; there’s only so much a chart can say to describe a person and their individual needs and desires.